Save the Date: CROW FLIGHT LAUNCH PARTY

 Where: Library Hall, Bud Werner Memorial Library in Steamboat Springs, Colo.

-Susan loves speaking with students and libraries, and would be thrilled to appear at your school.
-Fill out the form below if you’re interested in booking Susan for an event.
+Susan loves speaking with students at schools, bookstores and libraries and would thrilled to speak at your event.
+Fill out the form below if you’re interested in booking Susan.

 From Science to Storytelling - Susan shares her adventures studying science (from training planaria and studying terns, to traveling deep in the ocean on a submarine for hydrothermal vent research), while explaining why she studied science even though she knew she wanted to be a writer, how science and writing are similar (it all comes down to stories), and how science fuels her writing today.
 She gives a peek into the science behind Crow Flight, touching on the incredible intelligence of ravens and crows, and the fascinating world of computer modeling.